-So, accordingly in a given problem they will take a plus or minus signs accordingly.
-But just for the sake of clarity in derivation, we are going to assume that fluid is coming in through there and leaving through that.
-So we have had this equation d rho dt times delta v plus summation i rho i A i V i over the three outlets minus rho i A i V i over the three inlets, this is what we are going to use to derive the equation.
-Now to do that, first of all we have to account for the amount of mass is that enters at x and then we have to find out the amount of mass that leaves at x plus delta.
+So accordingly in a given problem, they will take plus or minus signs accordingly.
+But just for the sake of clarity in derivation, we are going to assume that fluid is coming in through and leaving through that.
+So, we had this equation d rho dt times delta v plus summation i rho i A i V i over the three outlets minus rho i A i V i over the three inlets, this what we are going to use to derive the equation.
+Now to do that, first of all we have to account for the amount of mass that enters at x and then we have to find out the amount of mass that leaves at x plus delta x.
+So, in general the quantity such as rho, v will be functions of x, the velocity vector will also be a function of x.
+Because we have use the continuum hypothesis and many all fluid quantities such as rho, v, p, pressure rho density velocity pressure they all vary smoothly and continuously with spatial coordinates.

-So, in general the quantity such as rho v will be a functions of x, the velocity vector will also be a function of x, because we have use the continue hypothesis.
-And many all fluid quantities such as rho, v, p, (( )) pressure rho density, velocity, pressure they all vary smoothly and continuously with special coordinates.
-So, we will have to evaluate in order to find out the mass flow, at x is equal to rho a times the x, so velocity is a vector its u times i plus v times j plus w times k.
-So, this is the x component of the velocity evaluated at face x, mass flow at x plus delta x is rho A u at x plus delta x.
+So we will have to evaluate, in order to find out the mass flow at x is equal to rho A times the x, so velocity is a vector, it is u times i plus v times j plus w times k. so this is the x component of the velocity evaluated at face x, mass flow at x plus delta x is rho A u at x plus delta x.
+Now, in general rho A u at x plus delta x is not the same as rho A u at x. although A is same, if you assume that the cube area is not changing, but rho and u in general are not same.